Mohammad3id/100_days_of_swift/highlights.md

 Swift uses a technique called "copy on write" when making copies of struct instances.
 It means that when we assign an existing struct instance to a new variable (make a copy of it), Swift doesn't actually make a copy of the instance until we try to change its data, hence the name "copy on write".

+## Working with Objective-C code

+Apple operating systems are mostly built with Objective-C, so to make some of our Swift code available to use by the OS we need to use the `@objc` mark with our code.